What Is a Trauma Response?

 What Kind of Therapist Do I Need for Trauma Response?

 To help manage your trauma response, you want a therapist who specializes in trauma therapy.
+Some things to look for in a therapist include:- Utilizing evidence-based approaches to heal trauma

 - Appropriate education, such as a degree in mental health counseling, social work, or marriage and family therapy